nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Implement filters for the list of movies
+- Implement a year filter for the list of movies
-- Use the `createContext` function from React to create a context for the filter state
+- Use React's [createContext](https://reactjs.org/docs/context.html#reactcreatecontext) to create a context for storing the filter state
+- In the **Provider** component, keep a local `useState` whose value is an object with a `year` property
-- In the provider component, setup a value that has a `year` numeric value and a `setYear` function and wrap the children in the context provider
+- Populate the context provider `value` property with an object that has a `year` numeric value and a `setYear` function, and wrap the children in the context provider
+- 💡 You can use `useMemo` for optimal performance
 - In the hook, use the `useContext` hook to replace the hardcoded values
-- A demo of a function version can be viewed here: http://localhost:3000/solutions/step-02-context
+- 💡 You can always check out the solution for each challenge in the `src/solutions` folder, and see the running solution at `{baseUrl}/solutions/{step name}`

 </div>